ali-mor/IWOAI_challenge/README.md

 # IWOAI_challenge
-The code usedfor IWOAI challenge
+The code used for IWOAI challenge